Snowboard-Software/dbt_airbyte_shopify_facebook_paypal_fedex_gls_ecommerce_profitability/README.md

 ## Intro

+In a world where e-commerce business models are relatively uniform, where few operational tools dominate the market, lies a huge opportunity in analyytics of building  modular, reusable data transformation models.
+A lot of DBT packages so far have focused on modeling isolated data sources from extraction tools like Airbyte.
+We see the opportunities of going one step further, by open sourcing the full end to end pipeline around a critical use case for every e-commerce: profitability calculation!

 ## End result of the project

 Here are the few dashboards that were built on top of the data model built from this repo.